aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 Sub-symbolic AI, while tracing its origins back to such early works as Frank Rosenblatt's "perceptron", has been slower at achieving vast adoption, and is now enjoying a renewed period of popularity, with the advent and perfection of such techniques as Machine Learning (ML) and Deep Learning that harness the power of gargantuan Neural Networks.

-=== Symbolic

-==== pros
-- ability to reason and explain, with easily interpretable intermediate steps
-- rule modularity (rules are discrete and autonomous)
-- better suited for abstract problems (eg: theorem proving)
-==== cons
-- not well suited to noisy datasets
-- (usually) relies on hand-coded and hard-coded rules
-- maintenance of rules is hard

-Typically associated to: Knowledge Bases, Expert Systems, the Prolog Language.

-=== Sub-symbolic

-==== pros
-- more robust against noisy/missing data
-- easy to scale up (can handle big data)
-- better for perceptual problems (which can be hard to desribe with explicit knowledge)
-- less human intervention required in training
-- good execution speed

-==== cons
-- lack interpretability
-- high dependence on training data
-- requires huge computation power and amounts of data for training

-Typically used for: prediction, clustering, pattern classification, recognition of speech and text.
+The advantages of the symbolic approach have traditionally been: the ease of implementing explainable reasoning, with intermediate steps; rule modularity, or the discreteness and independence of rules from each other; and the applicability to abstract problems such as theorem proving.

+The disadvantages of the symbolic approach are: the adversity to noisy datasets; and the fact that rules are (usually) hand-crafted and hard-coded into the system, which also makes them hard to maintain.

+The advantages of the sub-symbolic approach are: an increased robustness to noisy and/or missing data; the ease of scaling up and handling large amounts of data; the better suitability for perceptual problems (such as face recognition) where it can be pretty hard to describe rules in any formal or natural language for lack of relevant explicit knowledge; less human intervention, because the machine can learn autonomously from the data; and good execution speeds (once the model is trained).
+Sub-symbolic approaches are typically used for tasks such as: data clustering, pattern classification, and recognition of speech and text

+The disadvantages of the sub-symbolic approach include: a lack of interpretability (often resulting in a black-box system); a relatively high dependence on training data; and the fact that such models typically require large amounts of computational resources and large amounts of data to train initially.

 === Points in common

-A big idea that we think the two approaches share is that they can be both regarded as declarative programming paradigms of sorts.
+A core idea that we think the two approaches share is that they can be both regarded as declarative programming paradigms of sorts.
 As we've discussed in the section dedicated to programming languages, a computer can be told how to do something (imperative), or it can be (just) told to do that thing (declarative).
 A case of declarative programming taken to the extreme is when the computer is merely given a description of the problem, and told to devise a solution of its own.
 In this sense, both kinds of AIs are declarative: the idea is to avoid explicitly coding a behavior that may be beyond our practical reach with more traditional programming abstractions.

 Some researchers believe that one of the main bottlenecks of Symbolic methods has always been the reliance on manually compiled and maintained rule-sets.
 The manual creation and maintenance of inference rules is a limiting factor that some research projects are trying to eliminate, also through the use of hybrid Symbolic/Sub-symbolic approaches for learning rules automatically from quasi-natural language @ilkou2020symbolic, @yang2021learning.